Human Resource Planning

 Step-4: Human Resource Planning Strategy & Implementation

-This step can be divided into 2 parts i.e., planning stage and implementation stage.
+This step can be divided into 2 stages i.e., the planning stage and the implementation stage.

-(a) Planning Stage- As HR gaps are identified through previous 3 steps, now need to develop an action plan to fulfill the requirements and meet forecasting.
-You have to determine the source of hiring and process of developing their skills to meet the requirement.
-You must have to include training and development strategy to comply with required skill set.
-Plan should have to develop by following 3W strategy that stands for below-
+(a) Planning Stage- As gaps are identified through the previous 3 steps, now need to develop an accurate action plan to fulfill the requirements.
+You have to determine the source of hiring and the process of developing their skills to meet the requirement.
+You must have to include a training and development strategy to comply with the required skill set.
+The plan should have to develop by following the 3W strategy that stands for below-

-(b) Implementation Stage- This is the most challenging section and most of the organization fail to achieve goal due to proper execution.
+(b) Implementation Stage- This is the most challenging section and most organizations fail to achieve goals due to proper execution.
 Lack of confidence is one of the major causes of failure for implementation.
-Improve confidence level of your team members who will be responsible for implementing your plan.
+Improve the confidence level of your team members who will be responsible for implementing your plan.

-Please follow PDCA cycle (P=Plan, D=Do, C=Check and A=Act) in order to complete a successful implementation of Human Resource Planning Process.
-Check thoroughly whether you planning is moving in the right direction or not.
+Please must have to follow the PDCA cycle (P=Plan, D=Do, C=Check, and A=Act) in order to complete a successful implementation of the Human Resource Planning Process.
+Check thoroughly whether your planning is moving in the right direction or not.
 Confirm regular monitoring and take feedback regarding success towards goals.
 Don’t forget to set a control mechanism.
-Set Training and Development program and plan trainings through training calendar.
+Set Training and Development program and plan training through training calendar.

 Characteristics of Human Resource Planning

 Human Resources Planning Process forecasts organization’s demand for and supply of the manpower needed in near future.
 As a result, it’s a critical analytical task.
-Human resource planning process is mostly required in every modern organization, as many benefits can be driven from the process.
+The human resource planning process is mostly future-oriented and is required for the modern organization, as it can drives organizations to ultimate benefits.
 The characteristics of an effective human resource planning process are as below:

-- Future Oriented: Human resource planning analyzes future manpower requirement of the organization in light of business goals of the company.
-It helps organization of develop skill matrix or skill inventory for future reference.
-HR planning has the scope to develop organization’s HR strategy.
+- Future-Oriented: Human resource planning analyzes future manpower requirements of the organization in light of the business goals of the company.
+It helps the organization develop a skill matrix or skill inventory for future reference.
+HR planning has the scope to develop an organization’s HR strategy.

-- Continuous Process: Human resource planning is a continuous process to comply with strategic goals of the organization.
-It’s a continuous process because todays HR planning may not be applicable for next month or next year due to available changes in business goals and strategy.
+- Continuous Process: Human resource planning is a continuous process to comply with the strategic goals of the organization.
+It’s a continuous process because today’s HR planning may not be applicable for next month or next year due to available changes in business goals and strategy.

-- Recruitment of Right People in Right Place: Human resource planning process ensures the recruitment of right people in right place and in right time.
+- Recruitment of Right People in the Right Place: Human resource planning process ensures the recruitment of the right people in right place and at right time.
 It increases the effectiveness of HR activity.

 - Determination of Demand and Supply: Human resource planning process is mostly involved in determining the demand for and supply of the manpower needed in near future.

-Most of the organizations don’t have strategic human resource planning process.
+Most organizations don’t have strategic human resource planning processes.
 But it is the ultimate requirement for organizational growth.
-Having a strategic HR planning is the most urgent and crucial requirement for growth of the organization in the light of modern economy.
+Having strategic HR planning is the most urgent and crucial requirement for the growth of the organization in light of the modern economy.